310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Kanata %}
-fufu, no need to be so distant. it doesn’t matter whether it’s “n” or “m” — we’re in this together.
+fufu, no need to be so distant. it does not matter whether it is “n” or “m” — we are in this together.

-or what i should be saying is— *all for one, one for all*.
+or what i should be saying is — *all for one, one for all*.
 {% endbubble %}

 {% bubble Tetora %}